simoncpu/pldtcomplainer/README.md

                   --consumer-secret <secret>
 ```

-Once your down, the final step is to edit `monitor.sh` and edit the following lines:
+After you've finished installing the prerequisites, the final step is to edit `monitor.sh` and edit the following lines:

 ```
 #################### EDIT HERE ####################